Aurora, Colorado

 International Cuisine

 Aurora's diversity shines through its food.
 Ethiopian on Havana Street, Korean on Mississippi, Vietnamese on Alameda.
-Authentic flavors from around the world.

 PARK